Hypoxic Ischemic Encephalopathy (HIE) Lawyers

 Hypoxic Ischemic Encephalopathy (HIE) Attorneys in Raleigh

-Did Your Child Suffer a Brain Injury Because of Medical Negligence?
+Did Your Child Suffer a Brain Injury Due to Birth Asphyxia or Neonatal

 Estimated to occur in approximately 2% of full-term infants, hypoxic ischemic encephalopathy (HIE) is a type of brain damage caused by oxygen deprivation.
 An infant’s body and brain can compensate for brief periods of oxygen loss during birth, but an extended period of asphyxiation can cause permanent damage.
 HIE caused by fetal or neonatal asphyxia is the leading cause of severe impairment or death in infants in the U.S.